 - Studying a course at a UK university

 Managing finances is an integral part of student life.
 If you can’t make your credit card repayments, you could get into debt, damaging your credit score.
 Therefore, you must carefully use your student credit card.

 How do credit cards for students work?

 Student credit cards can help you manage your finances by allowing you to buy goods and services, then pay for them over time.
-They’re particularly useful if you’re running low on cash or don’t have access to money in a bank account.
+They can be useful to pay for goods and services as an alternative to cash, provided you use them responsibly.